-Drain and manhole cover injury claims
+Drain or manhole injury claims

 Defective, loose or missing manhole covers can cause serious injuries to pedestrians.
 The most common types of injury caused by manhole accidents are leg injuries, including fractures, breaks and sprains.